How to Log Temperature Data From a Type K Thermocouple in Less Than 3 Minutes?

 How Does a Thermocouple Work?

-A thermocouple is the combination of two different conductive metals in two junctions, one called cold and the other hot.
-When the temperature changes, an electrical potential change is generated at the hot junction.
+A thermocouple combines two different conductive metals in two junctions: cold and hot.
+An electrical potential change is generated at the hot junction when the temperature changes.
 If you want to learn more about thermocouples, you can read this article.

 We are therefore talking about measuring electrical potential, which must then be converted into temperature.